 Magic Kingdom Special Ticket Events

-Many special events are planned throughout the year for Magic Kingdom and may impact the operating hours of Magic Kingdom during your visit.
+Magic Kingdom offers many special events throughout the year.
+Special events may impact the operating hours of Magic Kingdom during your visit.
 Disney After Hours is a specially-ticketed event held in the Magic Kingdom that allows Guests to ride most attractions with minimal waits.
 Mickey’s Not-So-Scary Halloween Party (MNSSHP) is a highly anticipated family-friendly annual fright-fest held on weekends from mid-August through October.
 Mickey’s Very Merry Christmas Party (MVMCP) is another highly anticipated annual event held on weekends in November and December.
 Visit Walt Disney World Annual Events Schedule for a complete list of annual special events held at Walt Disney World.

 Magic Kingdom Tours

-Guests who are interested in guided tours can take advantage of some excellent tours offered at the Magic Kingdom.
-“Disney’s The Magic Behind Our Steam Trains Tour” provides an insiders look at the Magic Kingdom’s steam trains.
-“Disney’s Family Magic Tour” is a guided interactive quest to save Magic Kingdom theme park from a Disney Villain.
-“Disney’s Keys to the Kingdom Tour” highlights the fascinating history of WDW.
-“Walt Disney: Marceline to Magic Kingdom” is a new tour that explores how events in Walt Disney’s life helped shape the Walt Disney World Resort and the attractions within it.
+Guests interested in guided tours can take advantage of some excellent tours offered at the Magic Kingdom.
 To reserve tours call (407) WDW-TOUR or (407) 939-8687.
 Visit the Magic Kingdom section of Disney Backstage Tours & Experience page for details, prices, and restrictions for each tour.

 Magic Kingdom Wheelchair Accessibility and Service Animals

 For the convenience of Guests with disabilities, wheelchairs, and Electric Convenience Vehicles (ECV) are available for rent at the Magic Kingdom.
 The wheelchair rental fee is $12 with no deposit required.
 The ECV rental fee is $50 per day plus a $20 refundable key deposit.
 The rented unit must be returned to the original rental location to receive a credit card deposit refund.
 Quantities are limited and subject to availability.
-Guests who require a wheelchair rental for multiple days, a Length of Stay rental ticket is offered for $10.00 per day.
+For guests who require a wheelchair rental for multiple days, Magic Kingdom offers Length of Stay rental for $10.00 per day.
 The wheelchair rental location at Magic Kingdom is at the Stroller Shop inside the park entrance.

 Most restrooms are designed for access by Guests using wheelchairs.
 Companion-assisted restrooms are available at the following locations: First Aid, The lower level of Cinderella’s Royal Table, Pirates of the Caribbean, Splash Mountain, The Pinocchio Village Haus, Mickey’s Toontown Fair, Near the Carousel of Progress and Transportation and Ticket Center East Gate.